Tools

 - built for source code and blows up on 100mb+ files

-- I copied the program to a pen drive and I was able to operate it at University
+- I copied the program to a pen drive, and I was able to operate it at the university

 KDiff3 - it’s in hg